interNFT/nft-rfc/README.md

 # NFT-RFC Proposals Register

-* NFT-RFC-001 Specification Standard for Interchain NFTs and Metada
+* NFT-RFC-001 Specification Standard for Interchain NFTs and Metadata
 * NFT-RFC-002 Use Cases and Requirements Working Document